martaknezevic/SCaTR/README.md

     --gpu-ids <GPUs to use>
 ```

-Loads the frozen LLM and extracts hidden states from the specified intermediate layers for each parsed response.
+Loads the frozen LLM and extracts hidden states from the specified intermediate layers for each parsed response by running a forward pass.
 Outputs are stored as `.pkl` files, one per model/dataset/turn/seed combination.
 This step is parallelized across GPUs — set available GPU IDs accordingly.

 ### 3. Train SCaTR Classifiers